MichaelMauderer/filter-rs/README.md

 This port is a work in progress and incomplete.
 To learn more about Kalman filters check out Roger R Labbe Jr.'s awesome book [Kalman-and-Bayesian-Filters-in-Python](https://github.com/rlabbe/Kalman-and-Bayesian-Filters-in-Python).

-This library will grow as I work through the book myself and the API will most likely evolve and oxidize, too.
+This library will grow as I work through the book myself and the API will most likely evolve and become more rustic, too.
-Feedback on the API design is always appreciated.
+Feedback on the API design is always appreciated, as well as pull requests for missing features.

 Examples
 =========

 The API is based on `nalgebra` matrices with structural genericity.
+That means, that the shapes of inputs can statically checked and are always correct at runtime.

 GH Filter
 ----------